k8ssandra/k8ssandra/docs/README.md

 npm run start
 ```

-This provides a live-refresh server that will automatically load and changes made in the source code.
+This provides a live-refresh server that will automatically load any changes made in the source code.

 The local server will be available at http://localhost:1313/.